 I found the extras to be extremely interesting and informative and recommend the making of documentary.

-The New Centurions (1972) is available now on Blu-ray priced £17.01 from Amazon (as of date of review)
+The New Centurions (1972) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster with the trailer…